bramu/help.trusender.github.io/_articles/setting-up-a-basic-a-b-test.md

 1. Toggle the ‘Pick a winner’ button 'on'
 2. Use the Distribution slider to select the percentage of customers you would like to send the A/B test.
 3. Enter the number of hours you would like the test to run before sending the winner.
 4. Select the metric that you want to use to determine the winner of the variations.
-You have choose from one of the following:
+You have choose from one of the following:<br>
-  -deliveries<br>
+  -Deliveries<br>
-  -opens<br>
+  -Opens<br>
-  -clicks<br>
+  -Clicks<br>
-  -unsubscribes (the variant with more unsubscribes will be discarded)<br>
+  -Unsubscribes (the variant with more unsubscribes will be discarded)<br>
-  -conversions (the number of users that took an action after receiving the campaign, such as a purchase).<br>
+  -Conversions (the number of users that took an action after receiving the campaign, such as a purchase).<br>
 5. Select 'Show advanced settings' to select the type of calculation you would like to use to determine the winner of your test.
 By default, tests will use a calculation that ensures the result is **statistically significant** to a 95% confidence level.
-If you would like to use the **Bigger number wins** calculation, you can select this from the drop down menu and the winner will simply be determined by the email with the highest number.
+If you would like to use the **bigger number wins** calculation, you can select this from the drop down menu and the winner will simply be determined by the email with the highest number.
 6. Save your settings.

 *Sending a 'Pick a winner' test*